 The note below details information about the markup document.
 This note will be included at the top of student submissions to enable them to use this document more effectively in the revision process.

-WGU recommends, and highly encourages that students schedule an appointment with a Writing Center instructor to improve their writing skills before resubmitting their work.
-Students are encouraged to schedule live appointments (rather than video appointments) with the WGU Writing Center to ensure they understand the writing concepts the Writing Center instructor is providing.
-In addition, live appointments give students the ability to ask questions throughout the session.
-To assist them further, they may engage in the learning resource, The Guide to Academic Writing.
+WGU recommends, and highly encourages that students work with the Writing Center to improve their writing skills before resubmitting their work.
+Students can schedule live appointments, call the helpline, post a question to the discussion board, and attend on the many live events.
+To further assist students, they may engage in the learning resource, The Guide to Academic Writing.

 Links to these two resources are included below: